What dangers does modernization pose against homeliness

 Make an effort to host as many as possible within your home.
 Physically feel your family member you are interested in checking on, etc.

-The examples are many, but the guiding principle is quite simple - don't let the modern friendship model damage your home bonding.
+There are many examples, but the guiding principle is simple: Don't let the modern friendship model damage your home bonding.

-Try to think about the difference in how you spent time with your friends as a child compared to how kids do it today.
+Try to think about the difference in how you used to spend time with your friends as a child compared to how kids do it today.

 Rest my case, your honor!

-And if you've made it this far, don't forget to jump into our collections
+If you've made it this far, don't forget to jump into our collections page.

 What are you waiting for?